A-725-K/AdventOfCode/2023/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 3
+The problems start to get tricky very earlier this year \O.O/!!
+Very important to do not overcomplicate and overthink the solution, sometimes it is way easier than it looks like.
+One general consideration, even if it seems harder while parsing, try to give sane direction to the coordinate axes when you store the 2D matrix.
+Sometimes a different orientation while ease the reasoning!
+Nice exercise to test off-by-1 or end-of-line corner cases.

 # Day 2
 Parsing gymnastics.
 Very fun and still very easy, once you figure out how to organize properly the input.
 READ CAREFULLY THE EXAMPLE!
 That said, let's go